sherman5/wiimake/README.rst

 Introduction
 ------------

-WiiMake is a cross-platform command line tool for building Gamecube/Wii mods written in C. It manages the entire build process, from compiling the C files and arranging the code in the available memory regions of the game, to injecting the file code into the **.iso** file.
+WiiMake is a cross-platform command line tool for building Gamecube/Wii mods written in C. It manages the entire build process, from compiling the C files and arranging the code in the available memory regions of the game, to injecting the final code into the **.iso** file.
 It also comes with a utility for interacting directly with **.iso** files, to provide an easier workflow when developing mods.

 For an example of this tool being used to build a real project, see the `MeleeModdingLibrary Tutorials`_ which show how to create a simple AI for Super Smash Bros Melee.